 - constant worries or concern about school performance, friends, or sports

 Anxious children are often overly tense or uptight.
 Some may seek a lot of reassurance, and their worries may interfere with activities.
 Because anxious children may also be quiet, compliant and eager to please, their difficulties may be missed.
 Parents should be alert to the signs of severe anxiety so they can intervene early to prevent complications.
 It is important not to discount a child’s fears.

 If you are concerned that your child has difficulty with anxiety you should consult a professional.
 Severe anxiety problems in children can be treated.
 Early treatment can prevent future difficulties, such as, loss of friendships, failure to reach social and academic potential, and feelings of low self-esteem.
-Treatments may include: individual psychotherapy, family therapy, medications, behavioral treatments, and school consultation.
+Treatments may include: individual psychotherapy, family therapy, medications, behavioral treatments, school consultation and SPACE intervention.

 Information used with modifications from Facts for Families© information sheets, which are developed, owned and distributed by the American Academy of Child and Adolescent Psychiatry (AACAP).